 - (a) IMDA may, in its discretion and at any time, make an assessment as to whether any Telecommunication Licensee or Regulated Person classified as a Dominant Entity in Sub-section 2.3(c) or under Sub-section 2.4.1 of this Code should be reclassified as non-dominant.
-Before doing so, IMDA will request the relevant Telecommunication Licensee or Regulated Person or other interested party to provide information that will assist IMDA in determining whether or not the Telecommunication Licensee or Regulated Person meets the criteria for reclassification as specified in Sub-section 2.4.3 of this Code. - (b) Reclassification can occur in any of the following ways: - (i) IMDA may make a determination that a Telecommunication Licensee or Regulated Person ought to be reclassified in the course of IMDA's investigation, guidance, regulatory intervention or where IMDA deems necessary to achieve its stated objectives in this Code; or - (ii) a Telecommunication Licensee or Regulated Person or other interested party may petition IMDA to have a Telecommunication Licensee or Regulated Person reclassified. - (c) IMDA will reclassify a Dominant Entity as non-dominant if IMDA concludes, based on relevant evidence, that the Telecommunication Licensee or Regulated Person no longer satisfies the conditions for dominant classification specified under Sub-sections 2.3(a)(i) and 2.3(a)(ii) of the Code. - (d) IMDA may seek public comments prior to reclassifying a Telecommunication Licensee or Regulated Person. - (e) Where IMDA reclassifies a Telecommunication Licensee or Regulated Person, IMDA will issue a notice on the IMDA website (www.imda.gov.sg) or by any other means of publication as IMDA considers appropriate.
+Before doing so, IMDA will request the relevant Telecommunication Licensee or Regulated Person or other interested party to provide information that will assist IMDA in determining whether or not the Telecommunication Licensee or Regulated Person meets the criteria for dominant classification as specified under Sub-sections 2.3(a)(i) and 2.3(a)(ii) of the Code. - (b) Reclassification can occur in any of the following ways: - (i) IMDA may make a determination that a Telecommunication Licensee or Regulated Person ought to be reclassified in the course of IMDA's investigation, guidance, regulatory intervention or where IMDA deems necessary to achieve its stated objectives in this Code; or - a Telecommunication Licensee or Regulated Person or other interested party may petition IMDA to have a Telecommunication Licensee or Regulated Person reclassified. - (c) IMDA will reclassify a Dominant Entity as non-dominant if IMDA concludes, based on relevant evidence, that the Telecommunication Licensee or Regulated Person no longer satisfies the conditions for dominant classification specified under Sub-sections 2.3(a)(i) and 2.3(a)(ii) of the Code. - (d) IMDA may seek public comments prior to reclassifying a Telecommunication Licensee or Regulated Person. - (e) Where IMDA reclassifies a Telecommunication Licensee or Regulated Person, IMDA will issue a notice on the IMDA website (www.imda.gov.sg) or by any other means of publication as IMDA considers appropriate.